Pasar al contenido principal Saltar al pie de página del mapa del sitio

 What Is the Difference Between Exempt and Nonexempt for Taxes?

-For tax purposes, some organizations, transactions, or types of income may not be subject to tax and therefore are considered tax-exempt.
-For example, the IRS may grant nonprofit or charitable organizations tax-exempt status.
-This definition of exempt vs. nonexempt differs from the FLSA exempt meaning, which focuses on an employee's classification.
+For tax purposes, “tax-exempt” typically refers to organizations or types of income that are not subject to certain taxes, such as qualifying nonprofit or charitable organizations.
+This definition of exempt vs. nonexempt differs from the FLSA use of “exempt,” which focuses on an employee's classification for wage and overtime purposes.

 Tags